namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 8/13/24
+- I have the build errors resolved but actually have to start looking into the code
+- Will be creating a draft PR to start asking questions for you all

 ### 8/12/24
 - Completed the KnowBe4 training
-- Will be picking up a new story
+- Started working on 2744 - frontend and backend DTOs are done

 ### 8/9/24
 - Completed 2988 with showing none status in the evidence summary filter